 Licensing Manager Jobs in USA with Visa Sponsorship

-Licensing Manager roles qualify for H-1B and O-1 visa sponsorship when the position requires a bachelor's degree or higher in law, business, or a related field.
+Licensing Manager roles qualify for H-1B visa and O-1 visa sponsorship when the position requires a bachelor's degree or higher in law, business, or a related field.
 Employers in pharmaceuticals, entertainment, technology, and finance regularly sponsor this title.
 For detailed occupation requirements, see the O*NET profile.

 See All Licensing Manager Jobs